 At 30 November 2016, HRI had 257 holdings (unchanged from the end of June figure).
-Arguably, reflecting the long-term nature of the strategy, changes to the portfolio have been modest, since QuotedData published its initiation note on HRI, in August 2016.
-The manager used the liquidity offered by the third-quarter rally to take profits in most of HRI's largest holdings (see Figure 1) and she says that this is the primary reason why Wilmington has moved out of the top 10 holdings, whilst IQE moved up due to its own strong performance.
+Reflecting the long-term nature of the strategy, changes to the portfolio have been modest, since we last wrote about HRI, in August.
+The manager used the liquidity offered by the third-quarter rally to take profits in most of HRI's largest holdings (see Figure 1) and this is the primary reason why Wilmington has moved out of the top 10 holdings.
+IQE moved up due to its own strong performance.

-The portfolio has benefited from a number of takeovers since QuotedData last wrote (Avesco Group, Mentor Graphics and Alternative Networks) and these are discussed in greater detail below.
+The portfolio has benefited from a number of takeovers since we last wrote (Avesco Group, Mentor Graphics and Alternative Networks) and these are discussed in greater detail below.
 The manager believes that there are other takeover candidates in the portfolio and that the Trust's NAV does not reflect the value that can be achieved from sales to trade buyers (see below for further discussion).
 This could be pertinent for the UK portfolio if current sterling weakness attracts overseas buyers for UK assets.

-In addition to the various companies discussed below, readers interested in HRI's significant holdings should see QuotedData's initiation note of August 2016.
+In addition to the various companies discussed below, readers interested in HRI's significant holdings should see our initiation note of August 2016.